Faribault Public Schools

 The Faribault Public Schools comprise the public elementary and secondary schools and other educational facilities in and near the city of Faribault, Minnesota, United States.
 The school district, ISD #656, includes the city and surrounding rural communities.
+The majority of the district is in Rice County, and there the district includes Faribault, Nerstrand, and much of the Warsaw census-designated place.
+A small portion of the district extends into Goodhue County.

 The district operates operate an early childhood center, four elementary schools (one of which is a charter school), a middle school, the Faribault High School, the Area Learning Center, and the Faribault Education Center which offers adult education.